Postpartum Weight Loss - What You Need To Know

 These changes are relatively extreme, and as such, they take their toll on the female form.

-Breasts start to sag after childbirth because the surrounding tissue expands so much stretching the skin out of shape.
+Breasts start to sag after childbirth because the surrounding tissue expands so much, stretching the skin out of shape.
 This stretching also causes the loss of a significant amount of elasticity.

-Incidentally, regular breast massages using warm oil in an upward direction, and a supportive bra, are two of the most natural and effective ways of dealing with this particular problem.
+Incidentally, regular breast massages using warm oil in an upward direction, and a supportive bra, are two of the most natural and effective ways of dealing with this problem.

-Fitting Exercise Into A Busy Routine
+2. Adapting Your Exercises Into A Busy Routine

 Another challenge for all new mummies is finding the time (and energy) to commit to a regular exercise program while taking care of the baby.